apache/daffodil-vscode/src/language/intellisense-development.md

 # Intellisense

-This document contains an overview of how intellisense works as well as a general view of the architecture of the code.
+This document contains an overview of how Intellisense works, as well as a general view of the architecture of the code.

 ## Table of Contents